robert-create/Mission_To_Mars/README.md

 * Used Pymongo for CRUD applications for the database.

-* Use Bootstrap to structure the HTML template.
+* Used Bootstrap to structure the HTML template.

 ## Author